mbalatsko/emailverifier-kt/README.md

 > }
 > ```

+### 4. Configuring Data Sources

+For checks that rely on external datasets (Registrability, Disposability, Free Email, and Role-Based Username), you have full control over the data source.

-### 4. Offline Mode
+#### Global Offline Mode

-To enable offline mode for all checks, set the `allOffline` property to `true`.
-This will use bundled data for all supported checks and disable network-dependent checks.
+For ultimate convenience, you can set the global `allOffline` flag.
+This forces all checks to use their bundled offline data and disables checks that require a network connection (MX, Gravatar, SMTP).
+This is the simplest way to configure the verifier for an environment with no internet access.

 ```kotlin
 val verifier = emailVerifier {